Julius170/learn-tutorials/celo/how-to-create-and-test-contract-calls-on-hardhat.md

 * To begin, Run the code `const Person = await ethers.getContractFactory(Person")`, to simply get the deployed contract factory.

+A successful transaction should look like the image below:

 * Next, run the command `const person = await Person.attach("<Person.sol_contract_address>")`, to gain access to the contract on the blockchain.

 Now, to call the functions in the `Person.sol` contract: